Quick Links: Hospital and Providers Relief (Español) | Small Business Relief (Español) | Individual and Family Relief

 The United States has crossed 4.5 million infections and 154,000 deaths due to COVID-19.
 More than 48 million people, including over 1.4 million workers in our state, have filed for unemployment.
 During this trying time for our country, I want to ensure you have the latest information about the ongoing COVID-19 pandemic and my work in Congress to protect the safety and economic security of North Jersey workers and families.

 Outlook in New Jersey

-Slowing the Spread: As of June 26, there are 170,196 confirmed cases, 13,018 confirmed deaths, and 1,854 probable deaths in our state, including approximately 25,041 cases in New Jersey's Ninth Congressional District.
-These statistics are tragic, but thanks to Governor Phil Murphy's swift action as well as the efforts of New Jerseyans practicing social distancing, we have flattened the curve in our state.
-Since COVID-19 cases peaked in New Jersey in mid-April, statewide hospitalizations are down by 89%, with a 30% reduction in the past two weeks.
+Slowing the Spread: As of July 24, there are 180,790 confirmed cases and 15,809 deaths in our state, including approximately 25,919 cases in New Jersey’s Ninth Congressional District.
+These statistics are tragic, but thanks to Governor Phil Murphy’s swift action as well as the efforts of New Jerseyans practicing social distancing, we have flattened the curve in our state.
+Since COVID-19 cases peaked in New Jersey in mid-April, new hospitalizations are down by 96% and continue to trend positively.

 However, we are not out of the woods yet.
 This week, the rate of transmission (average number of persons each contagious person infects) rose to 1.14 for the first time since April.
 To ensure we continue our progress, it is important all New Jerseyans follow Governor Murphy’s Executive Order requiring the use of face coverings when social distancing is not possible.
 Wearing a face covering, social distancing, and practicing good hygiene are critical to keeping yourself and others safe!